jobarber/essays/README.md

 | Trait 1 | lda/mlp | Yes | 0.421 | (multiple) | (multiple) |
 | Trait 2 | lda/mlp/gb/knn | Yes | 0.427  | (multiple) | (multiple) |

+The models are too big to upload to GitHub, but I can look for another way to share them if desired.

 ## Entry points
 I have created 4 entry points, which can be run from the command line.